-At the European level, the weighted vote is defined by internal regulations from the CEN/CENELEC [65], which fixes the distribution of the voices for the CEN/CENELEC national members.
+At the European level, the weighted vote is defined by internal regulations from the CEN/CENELEC [70] (which will be applicable in July 2023), which fixes the distribution of the voices for the CEN/CENELEC national members.

 Another particularity at the European level is that the approved European standards shall be implemented identically in both technical content and presentation, with no restrictions for application by each national member.